Russian state prosecutors seek fine for Kremlin critic Navalny in slander case

-MOSCOW (Reuters) - Russian state prosecutors on Tuesday asked a court to fine Kremlin critic Alexei Navalny 950,000 roubles ($12,962) for slandering a World War Two veteran, a charge he calls politically motivated.
+MOSCOW (Reuters) - Russian state prosecutors on Tuesday asked for Kremlin critic Alexei Navalny to be fined 950,000 roubles ($12,962) for slandering a World War Two veteran, a charge he calls politically motivated.

 Navalny, President Vladimir Putin’s most prominent critic, was jailed this month for almost three years for parole violations he said were trumped up.
 The West has condemned the case and is discussing possible sanctions on Russia.

-It had been unclear before Tuesday whether state prosecutors would seek a custodial sentence in the slander case on top of a fine.

-Navalny’s arrest and jailing sparked nationwide street protests in Russia, but his allies say they have paused serious demonstrations until the spring.
+Navalny believes the slander case is an attempt by the Kremlin to smear his reputation.
+The Kremlin says it does not interfere in such matters which are the preserve of the judicial system.

-Reporting by Polina Nikolskaya, Maxim Rodionov and Alexander Marrow; Editing by Andrew Osborn
+Reporting by Polina Nikolskaya; Writing by Alexander Marrow; Editing by Andrew Osborn

 Our Standards: The Thomson Reuters Trust Principles.